vk12122/bitvijays.github.io-sphinx/docs/LFFLinuxEssentials.rst

   :set list                   - If 'list' is on, whitespace characters are made visible.
 The default displays "^I" for each tab, and "$" at each EOL (end of line, so trailing whitespace can be seen)
-  :u                          - Undo one change. z=                          - If the cursor is on the word ( which is highlighted with spell check), Vim will suggest a list of alternatives thatit thinks may be correct. dd                          - Delete current line. d$                          - Delete the text from where your cursor is to the end of the line. dnd                         - Delete n lines. yy                          - Yank or copy current line. y$, yny                     - Similar to delete lines. p                           - Paste the line in the buffer in to text after the currentline.
+  :u                          - Undo one change. z=                          - If the cursor is on the word ( which is highlighted with spell check), Vim will suggest a list of alternatives thatit thinks may be correct. yy                          - Yank or copy current line. y$, yny                     - Similar to delete lines. p                           - Paste the line in the buffer in to text after the currentline.